**NEW NOVEL TO BE RELEASED MAY 20, 2014**

 “Make a wish, girl!”
 Danielle yelled while snapping her head swerving her long, black layered weave to the other side, almost hitting Jackie in the face.

 Jackie just looked at her and rolled her eyes as she proceeded to stir her black coffee.
 She wiped the cheek where Danielle’s hair almost smacked her, probably hoping it didn’t turn her fair skin pink, as Jackie bruises easily.
 She had stopped singing the song a while ago and looked ready to go home.
 At thirty-six, Jackie appeared as if she had had enough of all the many years of singing birthday songs and probably wanted to catch a rerun of her favorite show, Law and Order, again.
-With her being a successful, well-respected civil rights attorney in the city she was greatly intrigued by that show.
+With her being a prominent, well-respected attorney in the city she was greatly intrigued by that show.
 I wouldn’t be surprised if my birthday festivities weren’t ruining all her normal Saturday-night fun.
 Jackie ran her fingers through her short curly red hair, then rested her hand on her forehead.

 “Yeah, Shenita,” sprang Pippa while scooting her chair in closer to the table and positioning her round frame just right as she pointed her light brown manicured finger toward me matter-of-fact, “The Word says in 3 John 1:2 Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth, so it’s okay to make a wish and blow out the candles.”